yyl/ComputerArchitectureNotes/Pipeline.md

     and (EX/MEM.RegisterRd != 0)
     and (EX/MEM.RegisterRd = ID/EX.RegisterRt)) ForwardB = 10

+- `RegWrite` has to be asserted as it only happen when writing registers
+- do not forward possible nonzero of `$0`
+    - MIPS does not alllow nonzero values appear in operand register
+    - both `ID/EX.RegisterRt` and `ID/EX.RegisterRs` are operand register
+- trying to read (as source operand) the register which has done been written with
-- `ForwardA` and `ForwardB` are control bits for 2 MUX of forwarding. `01` selects forwarding values from EX/MEM.
+- `ForwardA` and `ForwardB` are control bits for 2 MUX of forwarding. `01` forwards values from EX/MEM.
-- Such condition detection is applied only for first 2 rules (EX hazards)

-As for MEM hazards, it occurs when a sequence of instructions will all read and write the same register, making values at MEM stage to be the most recent values
+MEM hazards,

     if (MEM/WB.RegWrite
     and (MEM/WB.RegisterRd != 0)